mitranim/posterus/readme.md

 Now there's no race.

-This could have used `XMLHttpRequest` objects and callbacks, but it shows why cancelation is a prerequisite for correct async programming.
+This could have used `XMLHttpRequest` objects directly, but it shows why cancelation is a prerequisite for correct async programming.

 #### 3. Workarounds in the wild